dcloudio/hbuilderx-extension-docs/en/Tutorial/extension/ftp.md

 [SFTP/FTP Installation](https://ext.dcloud.net.cn/plugin?id=2038)

 This plugin is a popular ftp plugin in vscode.
 Because HBuilderX is compatible with part of the plugin ecology of vscode, it can also be used in HBuilderX.
-- Use this plug-in to synchronize local workspace files with FTP server or Linux server files.
+- Use this plug-in to synchronize local workspace files with FTP server or Linux server files
 - Support `ftp/sftp` protocol
 - Support remote file directory `browse`, `upload`, `download`, `delete`
 - Support `auto save upload`